zfoxer/PsoPath/README.md

 There are only two requirements, i.e., the Boost Library and the availability of C++20 or C++17 standard.
 Boost is utilised for parsing the JSON representation of the topology.
-Tested with clang 11 and libc++ from the LLVM project.
+Tested with Clang 11 and libc++ from the LLVM project.

 ## Usage